 First, our analysis is intended as a coarse-filter, first-pass identification of potential priorities.
-Consideration of finer-scale, local information and circumstances is needed before taking policy or on-the-ground actions to protect high-scoring rivers.
+Consideration of finer-scale, local information and circumstances is needed before taking policy or onthe-ground actions to protect high-scoring rivers.
 This is due in part to the coarse spatial or thematic resolution of some of the data available for our analyses.
 For example, our estimate of at-risk aquatic species richness is based on species range data that typically have spatial resolution of HUC8 watershed units or counties.
 Thus, we can predict the potential presence of a given species of greatest conservation need in a given stream from state-level data, but local-scale information-including expert opinion-should subsequently be considered to confirm the presence of the species of interest in a particular stream.
-Similarly, we assume that streams with cooler projected August temperatures are most likely to offer cold-water thermal refuges to cold-water species, but it is necessary to consult fish distribution data and species-specific physiological temperature thresholds to determine whether a given stream of interest is likely to serve as a refuge for a particular species of concern (Isaak et al. 2015).
+Similarly, we assume that streams with cooler projected August temperatures are most likely to offer cold water thermal refuges to cold-water species, but it is necessary to consult fish distribution data and species-specific physiological temperature thresholds to determine whether a given stream of interest is likely to serve as a refuge for a particular species of concern (Isaak et al. 2015).

 Second, we used a simple prioritization method that achieves transparency in the results, supports communication around the process, and enables the flexibility to make future adjustments.
 However, our use of this approach means that our results do not offer an optimized suite of priorities that maximize ecological benefits, minimize costs or risks, and achieve balanced representation across designation criteria.
-Further, our approach does not indicate the "return on investment" that designations within the top watersheds may yield.
-For example, many top-scoring watersheds happen to lie within protected areas and so rivers and streams therein are already inherently afforded a degree of protection.
 There are inherent tradeoffs between our chosen approach and the use of more complex spatial optimization algorithms.
 We determined that use of a simple objective hierarchy best fit the stated needs (i.e., transparency, ease of communication, flexibility) and that a more complex optimization approach did not.
 Furthermore, the data necessary to maximize benefits of an optimization approach (i.e., costs and risks associated with protection of a given river or watershed) were not available to us statewide.
 Nevertheless, it is important to be aware of what this analysis does not do and was not intended to do.

 Third, our prioritization and underlying database are not (nor are they intended to be) a one-size-fits-all solution.
 This work was focused on statewide identification of rivers and streams with the highest potential for ONRW or W&S designation.
-Other similar efforts may exist at different scales (e.g., Trout Unlimited assessment of W&S eligibility in Oregon's Rogue River basin); these efforts will likely differ in their approach and findings due to differences in data availability across these extents or differences in objectives.
+Other similar efforts may exist at different scales (e.g., Trout Unlimited assessment of W&S eligibility in the Rogue River basin of Oregon); these efforts will likely differ in their approach and findings due to differences in data availability across these extents or differences in objectives.
 Likewise, other opportunities for river protection outside of ONRW or W&S designation are available that may be defined by different criteria or consider additional tradeoffs.
 Our findings are meant to be interpreted and applied in the context of other complementary information offered by other researchers and conservation efforts.
 This may include local-scale data or other contextual information (e.g., local community and political support) that may help to narrow down a feasible set of priorities that diverse partnerships can agree to support.